yoyololicon/yoyololicon/README.md

 # Hello there 👋

-I'm a Software/Algorithm Engineer and Researcher.
+I'm a software/algorithm engineer, independent researcher, and a first-year PhD student in the UKRI Centre for Doctoral Training in Artificial Intelligence and Music (AIM) program at C4DM, Queen Mary University of London.

 My interests including: